 Contingency Fee – Payment to an attorney for legal services that depends upon there being some recovery or award in the case.

 Contributory Negligence – if a person was injured in part due to any degree of his/her own fault the law of contributory negligence would bar the plaintiff from collecting damages (money).

-Diversion Programs – a program aimed at rehabilitation and to benefit the community without the stigma of guilt of a defendant.
+Diversion Programs – a program aimed at rehabilitation and to benefit the community without the stigma of the guilt of a defendant.

 Domestic Violence – a pattern of abusive behaviors including physical aggression (hitting, slapping, kicking, biting, scratching, shoving, restraining, throwing objects or levying threats), sexual abuse, and/or emotional abuse by one or both partners in an intimate relationship such as marriage, dating, family, friends or cohabitation.